branhenr/Group-8-Project/README.md

 > Brandon Vazquez-Henriquez, Elizabeth Sprat

 ## Description
-> [App name] is a web app designed for people to be able to view recipes posted by chefs.
+> Fork and Share is a web app designed for people to be able to view recipes posted by chefs.
 > Users can browse through the different recipes made by chefs and follow the recipe themselves.
 If they like the recipe so much, they are
 > able to leave a like on it and a review.
 >